coolbho3k/manuf/README.md

 ---

-This library does not link to Wireshark's manuf database; it merely parses it, so I have chosen to publish it under the LGPLv3 instead of the GPLv2.
-The manuf database is provided for your convenience in this repository, but will not be updated often.
+This library does not link to Wireshark's manuf database; it merely parses it, so I have chosen to publish it under the LGPLv3 and Apache License 2.0 instead of the GPLv2.
+The manuf database is provided for your convenience in this repository, but will not be updated.

-* License for Python library: LGPLv3
+* License for Python library: LGPLv3 and Apache License 2.0 (dual licensed)
 * License for manuf database: GPLv2

 The latest version of the manuf database can be found in the